lem7931/CUNYTV-MiniDV-Workflow/README.md

 ```
 	 checksumpackage -c $package
 ```
+*This script verifies a package's checksum*

+If there are any mismatches in the checksums, flag the faulty file and investigate.

-Next, run this command in the same terminal window
+Once all checksums have been verified, run the next command in the same terminal window
 ```
          verifytree $package
 ```
+*This script verifies the contents of the package and will fail if anything is missing*

+For example:

 No capture file/submission documentation in the wrong place?
 Run this command: